-For degree apprenticeships, most companies have set applications windows i.e. January application for September intake (Unilever), others offer the opportunity to pre-register (BAE).
+For degree apprenticeships, most companies have set applications windows that run alongside the UCAS university application timetable (i.e. January application for September intake.
+Some companies do offer the opportunity to pre-register.

 Final dates

 Apprenticeships will advertise a deadline or final date for applications, and your child should try to apply as early as possible.
 Unlike UCAS, where the time of submission has no bearing on whether or not a place at university may be obtained, with apprenticeships, some companies will close opportunities ahead of the advertised deadlines if they have enough appropriate candidates.